Asabeneh/30-Days-Of-JavaScript/02_Day_Data_types/02_day_data_types.md

 console.log(userOne == userTwo)  // true
 ```

 If you have a hard time understanding the difference between primitive data types and non-primitive data types, you are not the only one.
 Calm down and just go to the next section and try to come back after some time.
-Now let us start the data types by number type.
+Now let us explore the details of data types starting with numbers.

 ## Numbers